footcricket05/SmartDustbin/README.md

 # 🚮 Smart Dustbin

-The Smart Dustbin project is an innovative waste management solution that uses technology to automate trash disposal, promote environmental sustainability, and maintain hygiene.
-Developed at the SRM Institute of Science and Technology, this system incorporates sensors, microcontrollers, and IoT connectivity for smarter waste management on campus.
+The Smart Dustbin project is a cutting-edge waste management solution that leverages advanced technology to automate waste disposal, enhance environmental sustainability, and ensure hygiene.
+Developed at the SRM Institute of Science and Technology, this innovative system utilizes a combination of sensors, microcontrollers, IoT connectivity, and voice recognition to provide a smarter waste management solution on campus.

 ## 📑 Table of Contents
 - [🌟 Introduction](#-introduction)